-Juniors and seniors routinely take on internships at major national outlets including The Washington Post, USA Today, Politico, NBC4, and National Public Radio, gaining valuable experience and often earning bylines and clips while building impressive portfolios.
+Journalism students are routinely offered internships at major national and international news outlets including The Washington Post, USA Today, Politico, NBC4, and National Public Radio, gaining valuable experience and often earning bylines and clips while building impressive portfolios.

-Our Journalism Division has former and current correspondents and editors from the Los Angeles Times, The Washington Post, USA Today, AOL, Fox News, and U.S. News and World Report -- all media organizations where our alumni are working.
+Our faculty includes richly experienced former and current correspondents and editors from the Los Angeles Times, The Washington Post, USA Today, NPR, Fox News, and CBS-- all media organizations where our alumni are now working.

 The School of Communication has its own media innovation lab, featuring AVID editing systems and some of the most advanced video, audio and film equipment.
 Students learn the responsibilities and skills to work as professionals behind and in front of the camera.